The top 5 podcasts for effective thought leaders

-- Revisionist History – Malcolm Gladwell was well known to me as the author of the Tipping Point and Outliers, but I’d spent less time listening to him speak.
+1. Revisionist History.
+Malcolm Gladwell was well known to me as the author of the Tipping Point and Outliers, but I’d spent less time listening to him speak.
 His quirky take on subjects ranging from Elvis to the grammar of the American Constitution always encourages me to think twice about accepted wisdom, and to delve deeper in exploring new subjects.

-- 50 Things That Made the Modern Economy – The BBC has a fantastic range of podcasts that make the complex accessible and entertaining, I particularly enjoy the science focused Infinite Monkey Cage.
-50 Things That Made the Modern Economy from Tim Harford, the author of the Undercover Economist, though is a definitely worth listening to.
+2. 50 Things That Made the Modern Economy – The BBC has a fantastic range of podcasts that make the complex accessible and entertaining; I particularly enjoy the science-focused Infinite Monkey Cage.
+50 Things That Made the Modern Economy from Tim Harford, the author of the Undercover Economist, is definitely worth listening to.
 Each episode comes in at just ten minutes and explores the economic and social impact of technologies from concrete to the barcode.
 Since listening to the series last year, I’ve regularly found myself dipping back in ahead of meetings, as well as making good use of a core understanding of the principles to identify truly novel thought leadership when dealing with those for whom the detail can get in the way of the real story.

-- Eat Sleep Work Repeat – This was a recommendation my colleague who heads up our internal communications consultancy, and has become a must listen.
-As well as a couple of cracking episodes exploring the idea of thought leadership with Tom Goodwin and Chris Barez Brown, which underline the importance of humility in positioning oneself as a ‘thought leader’, there are many useful reflections on how to maximise not only your personal productivity but also your personal impact in the office.
+4. Eat Sleep Work Repeat – This was a recommendation from my colleague who heads up our internal communications consultancy, and has become a must listen.
+As well as a couple of cracking episodes exploring the idea of thought leadership with Tom Goodwin and Chris Barez Brown, which underline the importance of humility in positioning oneself as a ‘thought leader’, there are many useful reflections on how to maximise not only your personal productivity, but also your personal impact in the office.

-- Ted Talks Daily – These can be variable in quality and rather US focused, but as an alternative to the videos and centre stage arm waving, the audio versions are a great way to catch up on the latest thinking and some of the jargon dominant in Silicon Valley and beyond.
-In particular I’d recommend the talks that discuss how to better fit effective thinking into your day.
-Whether it’s appreciating the value of boredom or fitting in exercise.
+5. Ted Talks Daily – These can be variable in quality and rather US-focused, but as an alternative to the videos and centre stage arm waving, the audio versions are a great way to catch up on the latest thinking and some of the jargon dominant in Silicon Valley and beyond.
+In particular, I’d recommend the talks that discuss how to better fit effective thinking into your day.
+Whether it’s appreciating the value of boredom, or fitting in exercise.